splunk/public-o11y-docs/get-started/service-description.rst

 Overages
 ----------------------------------------------

-Observability Cloud monthly charges are based on average usage during the month.
-For Splunk APM, the 50% of the peak of all the per minute measurements of the billing month is also taken into account.
-Overages are incurred only if the average monthly usage is higher than your allocation and automatic invoicing for overages isn't active.
-You can get daily detailed reports on all monitored hosts, containers, and metrics.
-You can also turn on alerts to check remaining purchased capacity.
+Observability Cloud usage is based on usage measured over a month.
+Overages are incurred if the monthly usage is higher than your paid subscription.
+Splunk Observability provides transparent usage data with granular daily detailed reports on all monitored hosts, containers, and metrics.
+You can also turn on alerts or setup tokens to manage your usage.
 See :ref:`subscription-overview` for more information.

 .. _sd-subscription: